IERoboticsClub/OctoprintInstructions_raspberrypi/README.md

 - _Slicer thumbnails_: It shows what you are printing in a fancy way
 - _Print time genious_: Study how much your printer move and tell you a better and accurate estimation of how much time left to respect to the default calculator
 - _Octolapse_: It allows to take automatic timelapse of your printing.
 - _Octoeverywhere_: It allows to monitor and connect to the printer with mobile and pc.
+Access with email and pw provided form lab assistent.
 ```
 https://octoeverywhere.com
 ```
-> email: gorlando.ieu2022@student.ie.edu

-> password: ieroboticslab

 > when conected to octoeverywhere, the webcams won't be avaible, but you can type: `https://ultimaker.octoeverywhere.com/webcam/?action=stream` to see ultimaker webcam